SmokinCaterpillar/blockfolio/README.md

 # Blockfolio

-A simple Ipython Notebook to display your crypto asset net worth.
+An IPython Notebook to display your crypto asset net worth.

 This is a simple "Blockfolio" using Python and the [CoinMarketCap API](https://coinmarketcap.com/api/).